Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Phase space analysis of autonomous system ( ) for various choices of interaction and potential:

 $(3)~\omega_{m} =2:$\\ $(a)~\mu <-\sqrt{6},~~\mbox{and}~~ \gamma \geq \frac{1}{2} \left(2 \mu +2 \sqrt{6}\right)$\\ $(b)~ -\sqrt{6}\leq \mu <0,~~\mbox{and}~~ \gamma \geq \frac{\mu ^2-6}{\mu }$\\ $(c)~0<\mu \leq \sqrt{6},~~\mbox{and}~~ \gamma \leq \frac{\mu ^2-6}{\mu }$\\ $(d)~\mu >\sqrt{6},~~\mbox{and}~~ \gamma \leq \frac{1}{2} \left(2 \mu -2 \sqrt{6}\right).$\\

-There exists an accelerating phase near the point B12 because the condition for acceleration of B12 is the existence criteria of the point.
-The point is unstable (saddle) in nature.\\
+There exists an accelerating phase near the point B12 because the conditions of acceleration are also the conditions for existence of the point.
+The point is unstable (saddle) in nature.